Do Not Be Passive About Suspicions

 Children’s behavior can change significantly during the adolescent and teen years, even without the presence of alcohol.
-Although one or two changes doesn’t necessarily indicate alcohol use, a cluster of signs that show up around the same time can point to alcohol use or abuse.
-This checklist reveals some of the common signs exhibited by a child who’s using alcohol.
+Although one or two changes doesn’t necessarily indicate alcohol use, a cluster of signs that show up around the same time can point to alcohol use or abuse and underage drinking.

 Preparing to Talk to a Child About Alcohol Use

 - Create a United Front.
 It’s essential that parents who want to talk to their child about possible alcohol use do so with a united front.
 Arguing in front of a child or presenting conflicting messages can compound the problem.
 Before talking to their child, it’s important that parents sit down together to discuss what they’ll say and how they’ll share their concerns.

 - Prepare for Strong Emotions.
 It’s likely that a child who’s confronted about alcohol use or abuse is going to react with strong emotions.
 He or she will deny the behavior and may become angry or be reduced to tears.
 Knowing that a strong emotional reaction is a probability can help parents prepare for it so they don’t get drawn into an emotional tailspin.

 - Gather Evidence.
 Parents may not think that evidence is necessary to speak with a child about alcohol use concerns, and it’s not.
 But having evidence on hand can help them sidestep denial and proceed directly toward action that supports abstinence.
 Prior to sitting down with a child, it’s wise for a parent to gather any evidence they may have that alcohol use has occurred, such as empty bottles or clothing that smells of alcohol.

 - Rehearse the Approach.
 Since emotions and arguments can cause the anticipated conversation to go awry, it’s a good idea to rehearse with a partner before talking with the child.
 Parents can role play with one another to practice what they want to say, as well as how to deal with possible responses from their child.